 |April 2015||58.82 (for under 35s, unless exempt)||84.75||103.56||117.70||155.34|

 |April 2016||58.82 (for under 35s, unless exempt)||84.75||103.56||117.70||149.59|

 If the rent is the same as the amount of LHA to which you are entitled, you will usually get any LHA paid to you and you will have to pay your rent to your landlord.

 If your rent is more than the appropriate LHA you will have to pay the difference from your other income.
 In exceptional circumstances you may be able to get Discretionary Housing Payment (DHP) to help pay the difference.
 Please complete the Discretionary Housing Payment application form online.

 Some tenants may struggle with the responsibility of paying their rent and so safeguards have been put in place to make direct payments to landlords in certain circumstances.

-If you would like your rent to be paid directly to your landlord please complete a Housing Benefit - Local Housing Allowance direct payments form.
+If you would like your rent to be paid directly to your landlord please complete a Claim form for LHA payment to be made direct to landlord.
 We will consider your request based on the circumstances you have told us about on this form.

 Payments may be made direct to your landlord where the council decides that you are:

 Payments of Housing Benefit may also be paid direct to the landlord where: